What would it mean for your business if you hosted an event people couldn’t stop talking about?

 He wasn’t aiming for “better” based on some arbitrary and overused recipe his colleagues happened to use.

-Most high-end live or virtual events, despite great planning and expensive production, are completely forgettable.
+Most in-person or virtual events, despite great planning and expensive production, are completely forgettable.

 How many events have you attended that have been truly unforgettable?